Classroom (Live) Courses

 (Arkansas Students Please Note: – Proctors must be pre-approved by the Arkansas Appraisal Board.
 Please call for a list of Board-approved proctors.)

 Note: Fees charged by the proctor, if any, are the responsibility of the student.
-Columbia will mail the examination materials and instructions to the proctor, along with a stamped return envelope.
+Columbia will email the examination materials and instructions to the proctor, along with instructions to return examination information.
 The proctor materials can not be faxed or e-mailed, but the proctor may, under some circumstances, fax the completed answer sheet to Columbia.
 It is often possible for Columbia to fax transcripts to the student.

 Exams are normally sent to the proctor via first-class US Postage, but students may request a more expeditious delivery.
 If a student should request over-night delivery it will be charged as indicated below.